Badgers in Edale

 We are working in partnership with Derbyshire Wildlife Trust, the National Farmers Union (NFU), the Country Land and Business Association (CLA) and with National Trust tenant farmers to carry out badger vaccinations.
 The scheme is focused on Edale and aims to help slow and eventually stop the spread of bovine TB into this area and beyond.
 The work is funded by Defra under its Badger Edge Vaccination Scheme.

 The vaccination programme takes place over the summer and autumn months,with teams of volunteers setting out at dusk and dawn to find the badgers.
-These volunteers have played a key part in the success of this scheme.
-More volunteers are needed to help so if you are interested in getting close to wild badgers, are physically fit and are happy to be outdoors in all weather, this could be the perfect volunteering opportunity for you.
+These dedicated volunteers have played a key part in the success of this scheme.